hugupic/Crypt-Predict/README.md

 ## Slack Configuration
 1. Navigate to the directory containing the application.
-2. Open 'Slack_Notify.py'.
-3. Replace the variable 'slack_token' with the provided API token for your Slack Workspace.
+2. Write the provided API token for your Slack Workspace in SLACK_TOKEN.txt.
-4. Replace the content of the 'channel' string with your chosen Slack channel.
+3. The default slack channel is #notifications, you can change that in Slack_notify.

 ## References